Canada Rockies Trip 2024 — Calgary Stampede, Icefields Parkway & Vancouver | Two for the Row'd

 Calgary is the gateway to the Canadian Rockies and a brilliant city in its own right.
 The skyline is stunning, the people are some of the friendliest we've encountered anywhere, and the food scene is seriously underrated.
 But the real reason to time your Canada trip for early July is simple — the Calgary Stampede.

 The Stampede is genuinely one of the greatest events on earth.
 Ten days of world-class rodeo, chuckwagon racing, incredible live music, insane fairground rides, and an atmosphere that's completely unique.
 Every single person in the city gets involved — Stetsons on, boots out, party on.
 We absolutely loved every second of it.
+Beyond the Stampede, Calgary itself is worth a couple of days — we did a sightseeing tour of the city which gave us a brilliant overview before we headed into the mountains.

 Calgary city — Two for the Row'd Calgary Stampede — Two for the Row'd Calgary Canada 2024 — Two for the Row'd Calgary sightseeing — Two for the Row'd Calgary city centre — Two for the Row'd Calgary travel — Two for the Row'd